Skip to content

 Ukraine

 We are working with our long time local partners in Ukraine to provide assistance to people who have been displaced due to the conflict.
 During the initial wave of migration, GlobalMedic and our partners took over a hotel restaurant in Lviv to supply free hot meals to displaced people seeking safety from the violence.
 Our team also set up at a train station in Lviv to provide those in transit with hearty food.
 Through that program we supported 3,825 people with food support.
-We are now running this program in Odessa to support IDPs and local residents who remain there.
+We are now running this program in Odessa and Lutsk to support IDPs and local residents who remain there.
 Meals are prepared every day on a rotating menu to provide variety but also nutritious options.
-This program has distributed 46,700 meals to date.
+This program has distributed 117,857 meals to date.

 We have opened a number of food hamper packing sites inside Ukraine.
 The hampers at these sites are prepared using all locally sourced products and local staff and volunteers are supporting their production.
 The hampers are then distributed to food insecure families across the country.
-We have delivered 127,816 hampers through this program.
+We have delivered over 208,900 hampers through this program.
 We are also supplying hygiene kits through similar channels, distributing 20,000 kits to date.

 We are facilitating cross-border shipments into Ukraine.
 In partnership with Airlink, Air Canada and Ukrainian Medical Support, we sent a shipment of trauma supplies and essential medicines to support hospitals and displaced persons.
 This shipment was flown to Poland and then trucked to Lviv.
 We also supported a shipment of hygiene items from Poland to UNICEF operations in Lviv.

 We flew a second shipment containing Emergency Food Kits assembled by GlobalMedic volunteers in Canada.
 These kits were also flown to Poland and then trucked to Lutsk.
 The kits contain pantry staple items as well as things like solar lights, water purification tablets, Procter & Gamble Purifier of water sachets, and some first aid kits.
 The first aid kits were designed by a GlobalMedic volunteer who has trained paramedic students around the world.
 Students from Humber College’s Paramedic Program created instructions on how to use the First Aid Kit on common, trauma-related injuries.
 Working with Humber’s instructors and students, GlobalMedic filmed instructional videos where Humber’s paramedic students demonstrated how to use the contents of the First Aid Kits and some of GlobalMedic’s Ukrainian-speaking volunteers translated and spoke in the videos so the instructions are clear for those in Ukraine.
-We have continued sending air cargo on a weekly basis to various locations in Europe for further transport into Ukraine and have distributed more than 44,180 Emergency Food Kits and 27,736 Family Emergency Kits to affected families in Ukraine.
+We have continued sending air cargo on a weekly basis to various locations in Europe for further transport into Ukraine and have distributed more than 44,180 Emergency Food Kits and 42,748 Family Emergency Kits to affected families in Ukraine.

 Medical supplies being loaded onto and Air Canada flight